AaronCWacker/Yggdrasil/GPT4o/README.md

 This space also serves as an experimental test bed for new technologies mixing it in with old for comparison and integration.

 --Aaron

+GAR - Generative Augmented Retrieval = Science and Math it is useful to provide more inference time for 'contemplation' which generates content used to query augmenting with what the LLM knows.